 Rapid access to medications for OUD and carrying naloxone is an overdose mitigation strategy.

 The clinical care team understands the risk of overdose among patients with OUD and has been trained on how to identify signs of an overdose and respond accordingly.
-Patients and their families are provided with education and other support, including naloxone.
+Patients and their families are provided with naloxone, education and other support.
+Providers are aware of the multiple forms of overdose reversal agents so they can select the most appropriate one for the situation.9

-Educate patients and families about factors that increase the risk of overdose so they can be prepared to respond if an overdose occurs.
+Educate patients and families about factors that increase the risk of overdose and how naloxone can reverse overdose so they can be prepared to respond if an overdose occurs.

 People with OUD are most at risk of overdose when they use opioids following periods of abstinence or significantly diminished use.6 During these times, their opioid tolerance is likely to decrease so use of previous quantity of opioids can be enough to trigger an overdose.
 This increased risk of overdose is more common in the following situations: